DivyaGodayal/CoderChef-Kitchen/Adhoc/N-Sum-Problems/4Sum/README.md

 <img src="../../../Images/4Sum/main.png" width="600">
 </p>

-This problem builds upon the classical 2Sum problem.
+This problem belongs to the family of [N-Sum](../README.md) problems and builds upon the classical 2Sum problem.
 However, in the 2Sum problem, we are asked to find a single pair of numbers that add up to a given target.
 In this problem we are to find *all* quadruples that add up to the given target.
 We only need to report *unique* quadruples.

 ---
 ### Solution 1: Brute Force (TLE)